legendary-bro/Better-Pokecord/README.md

 You can use most of the tools Better Pokecord comes with through the visual menus, or assign some of them to hotkeys for faster access.
 I will provide the default hotkeys of anything that can be given a hotkey, but they can all be changed to user prefference in a later menu.
 There are a few that cant be changed or are only availabe as hotkeys though which I would like to cover before jumping into menu controls.

 All of the hotkeys (with the exception of the hotkeys explained in sections 1.1-1.3) **will not work unless Discord is the active window**.
 This allows you to use the keys for other tasks outside of Discord, without the fear of having the script take off running on you for accidentally pressing one of the hotkeys.
+Shiny pokemon are also not currently supported in tools that make use of highlighted text.

 ### 1.1 Exiting the script